 The student's performance with regard to completing the tasks defined under the assigned field instructor/task supervisor are rated for each specified competency.
-The student is given a rating within a range of 1 through 5.
-Students can also receive a nonnumeric rating of NA, or not applicable, when the task or objective is not completed or opportunities are not offered by the agency.
+The student is given a rating within a range of 1 through 4.
+Students can also receive a rating of NA, or not applicable, when the task or objective is not completed or opportunities are not offered by the agency.
+This is assigned a numerical rating of 0.
 The field coordinator addresses such ratings both at mid-term and prior to final visitation to assess the reasons the objectives were not completed.